ecleel/moyasar-invoices-wix/invoices-integration.md

 ## 2. Add Invoice Generation Code into Web Module

+- Create new file in backend section of site with name `invoicesModule.jsw`.
+- Copy `moyasar-invoices-app.js` file here to the newly created module in Wix backedn.
+- Ensure to specifiy client secret key at the very first line in code using `clientSecretKey` varibale.

 ## 3. Interact via Front-End with Web Module and Finalize Process